privacybydesign/irma-documentation/yivi-docs/docs/irma-protocol.md

 ## Session creation

-The [requestor](technical-overview.md#participants) creates a session by sending a [session request](session-requests.md) for one of the three supported [session types](what-is-yivi.md#session-types) to the [`POST /session`](api-irma-server.md#post-session) endpoint of the `irma server`, or by invoking the [`StartSession()`](https://pkg.go.dev/github.com/privacybydesign/irmago/server/irmaserver#Server.StartSession) function of the `irmaserver` Go library.
+The [requestor](technical-overview.md#participants) creates a session by sending a [session request](session-requests.md) for one of the three supported [session types](what-is-yivi.md#session-types) to the [`POST /session`](api-irma-server.md#post-session) endpoint of the `yivi irma server`, or by invoking the [`StartSession()`](https://pkg.go.dev/github.com/privacybydesign/irmago/server/irmaserver#Server.StartSession) function of the `irmaserver` Go library.
 If the IRMA server accepts the session (i.e., the session request is valid and the requestor is authorized to start sessions), the session is created and its state is set to [`INITIALIZED`](https://pkg.go.dev/github.com/privacybydesign/irmago#ServerStatusInitialized).
 This means that the IRMA server is waiting for the first HTTP request of the Yivi app, documented below.

 When the requestor creates the session, the IRMA server responds with a [session package](api-irma-server.md#post-session).
 For example: